- About

 - To stimulate preparation and defense of the written research proposal

-- To ensure that you have sufficient knowledge of the relevant literature and background information
+- To ensure that the student has sufficient knowledge of the relevant literature and background information

-- To identify areas of weakness in the discipline or in the subject matter relevant to your general field of research and to permit the examining panel to recommend courses or reading well before the time of the defense
+- To identify areas of weakness in the discipline or in the subject matter relevant to the student's general field of research and to permit the examining panel to recommend courses or reading well to address any weaknesses before the time of the defense

-- To ensure that you are able to pursue and complete original research at an advanced level
+- To ensure that the student is able to pursue and complete original research at an advanced level

 Paperwork for the PhD Candidacy Exam must be received by the Graduate Program Assistant 4 weeks before your exam.
 Please contact the Graduate Program Assistant for the 'Step-by-step' guidelines.